OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - short living secrets (E.g. credentials and/or API keys) for a secondary service that expres the intent for connecting the primary service (e.g. consumer) to the service.
 - short lived integrity and encryption controls for guarding and securing in memory processes and runtime communication processes.
 Think of encryption keys which only need to live for a single session or a single deployment lifetime.
 - short lived credentials which are required to build a stack during the deployment of a service for interacting with the deployers and supporting infrastructure.
-- TODO: ANYTHING WE NEED TO ADD HERE?

 Note that these dynamic secrets often need to be created at the service/technology stack to which we need to connect.
 In order to create these type of dynamic secrets, we often need long term static secrets so that we can actually create the dynamic secrets themselves.
 Other static use cases: